Peer Assisted Learning Strategies (PALS)

 Brief Description of the Program

-Peer Assisted Learning Strategies (PALS) for children in preschool through sixth grade is a type of class-wide peer tutoring that is used to improve reading and math skills.
+Peer Assisted Learning Strategies (PALS) for children in kindergarten through sixth grade is a type of class-wide peer tutoring that is used to improve reading and math skills.
 Teachers pair low and high performing students, and the partners work on different activities that address the skills that are causing problems.
 The pairs are changed regularly, giving all students the opportunity to act as coaches and players.
 PALS enables teachers to address individual student needs, as well as observe students and develop individual remedial lessons.
 It is a complementary strategy that teachers can use to augment their existing reading and math curricula.
 PALS is composed of 25-35 minute activities that are implemented 2-4 times a week for 14 to 31 weeks.

 See: Full Description